 Polymicrobial necrotizing fasciitis is an infection caused by more than one type of bacteria, usually mixed anaerobic and aerobic bacteria.
 Monomicrobial necrotizing fasciitis is usually caused by group A Streptococcus or Staphylococcus aureus.

-There are certain people who are at greater risk of developing necrotizing fasciitis.
+Certain people are at greater risk of developing necrotizing fasciitis.
 These are people who have:

 The number of cases of necrotizing fasciitis is estimated to be 0.3 to 15 per 100,000 people, but this is likely less than the true number.
 Between 2010 and now, the number of reported cases of necrotizing fasciitis caused by group A strep bacteria ranged from 700 to 1,200 per year.
 These numbers are likely to be lower than the actual total number of cases of necrotizing fasciitis.
 Up to 1 in 3 people with necrotizing fasciitis die from the infection.